antitree/private-tor-network/README.md

 * RELAY - non-exit relay
 * EXIT - exit relay
 * CLIENT - exposes the tor socks port on 9050 to the host

+### Versions
+You can run a variety of the most common tor versions by changing the image name from "antitree/private-tor:latest" to something like "antitree/private-tor:0.3.2".
+Current tags supported are from 0.2.6 to 0.3.5.

+If you'd like to try a very specific version you can rebuild the Dockerfile and edit the ["TOR_VER"](https://github.com/antitree/private-tor-network/blob/master/Dockerfile#L25) environment variable.
+These values should match the [branch names](https://gitweb.torproject.org/tor.git/refs/heads) from the official tor repo.

 ### Onion Services